jdede/inet-showcases/docs/visualizer/info/index.md

 <!--internal video recording playback speed 0.43 animation speed none-->

 TODO: what is happening on the animation

+When `source` starts transmitting the UDP packet, its contention state is IDLE.
+The contention state of `relay` is also IDLE while receiving `source`'s tranmission.
+When `relay` receives the packet, its contention state changes to IFS+BACKOFF for the duration of the backoff period.
+Then its contention state switches to DEFER as it sends an ACK frame to `source`, because the UDP packet is waiting in the queue to be relayed to `destination`.
+When it finishes sending the ACK, the contention state changes to IDLE as it transmits the UDP packet to `destination`.
+When it receives the packet, it sends an ACK to `relay`.

+Then it starts relaying the packet to `destination`, and its contention state swithces to DEFER, because an ACK

 <!--
 When `source` starts transmitting the UDP packet, its state